kristinemlarson/gnssIR_python/README.md

 # Inputs for Rinex translation code

-The driver is rinex2snr.py It will need to know where the the gpsSNR.e or gnssSNR.e translator codes are (for GPS only or GNSS) so make sure the EXE environment variable is set.
+The driver is rinex2snr.py It will need to know where the the gpsSNR.e or gnssSNR.e translator executables are (for GPSonly or GNSS) so make sure the EXE environment variable is set.
 Those codes are available on this gitHub in the gpsonlySNR and gnssSNR folders.
 If I have more users of these codes, I will probably change to python Rinex readers.